Skip to main content

 members attend council, board, commission, and advisory committees to listen, learn, observe, and report back to the League with factual information about the proceedings.

-Some of their reports are included in this Blog as a service to the public.
+Some of their reports are included in the Observing Government Blog as a service to the public.

 Take me to the blog